Kumaresankp21/clone-website/README.md

+1. **`--mirror`**:
---mirror: This option enables mirroring of the website.
-It’s essentially a shortcut for several other options that ensure the site is downloaded in a way that preserves its structure and makes it suitable for offline viewing.
+   - Enables mirroring of the website.
+   - Acts as a shortcut for multiple options to preserve site structure for offline viewing.

---convert-links: After downloading, this option converts the links in the HTML files so that they point to the local copies of the files rather than the original online versions.
-This ensures that you can navigate the site offline without running into broken links.
+2. **`--convert-links`**:
+   - Converts links in the HTML files after downloading.
+   - Ensures links point to local copies, allowing for offline navigation without broken links.

+3. **`--adjust-extension`**:
---adjust-extension: This option adds the appropriate file extensions (like .html) to files based on their content type.
-This helps in ensuring that files are saved in a way that makes them easily recognizable and usable offline.
+   - Adds appropriate file extensions (like `.html`) based on content type.
+   - Helps in saving files in a recognizable and usable format offline.

+4. **`--page-requisites`**:
---page-requisites: This tells wget to download all the necessary elements (like images, stylesheets, and scripts) required to properly display the pages.
-This ensures that the downloaded pages look as they would online.
+   - Downloads all necessary elements (images, stylesheets, scripts) needed to display pages correctly.
+   - Ensures that downloaded pages look the same as they do online.

+5. **`--no-parent`**:
---no-parent: This prevents wget from downloading files from parent directories.
-It restricts the download to the specified URL and its subdirectories, ensuring you only get the content you want.
+   - Prevents downloading files from parent directories.
+   - Restricts the download to the specified URL and its subdirectories, ensuring only the desired content is retrieved.

+### Summary
+This command is effective for creating a local copy of a website while maintaining its structure and functionality for offline access.